Datateknologerna-vid-Abo-Akademi/gulis/LINUX.md

 ------------ | -------------
  | <strong> basic </strong>
 sudo | "superuser do".
-Use this command infront of any command if you get access denied. ls | lists all files in current or specified directory. cd | move between directories rm | remove a file rm -r |remove a directory cp | copy a file cp -r | copy a directory mv | move a file mkdir | create new directory
+Use this command infront of any command if you get access denied. man | Manual for each command. top | Rerminal task manager pwd | Print working directory ls | Lists all files in current or specified directory. cd | Move between directories rm | Remove a file rm -r |Remove a directory cp | Copy a file cp -r | Copy a directory mv | Move a file mkdir | Create new directory
- | <strong> network </strong>
+ | <strong> Network </strong>
-ping | ping server/website to test network connection. ssh | remote access computer or server. ifconfig | network interface configuration and info. iwconfig | network interface configuration and info for wireless connections only.
+ping | Ping server/website to test network connection. ssh | Remote access computer or server. ifconfig | Network interface configuration and info. iwconfig | Network interface configuration and info for wireless connections only. whois | Doman lookup nslookup | Translate IP address to name traceroute | Tracing route of IP address